-For the overall bus network, the most significant measures of bus performance, that reflect passengers' experience, are Excess Wait Time (EWT), the percentage of scheduled kilometres operated and the average speed of the bus.
+For the overall bus network, the most significant measures of bus performance that reflect passengers' experience, are Excess Wait Time (EWT), the percentage of scheduled kilometres operated and the average speed of the bus.
 Between them, they indicate journey time and journey time reliability and whether or not planned frequencies and capacity is being maintained.

 EWT is the measure that indicates the additional minutes wait time for passengers beyond the scheduled value on high frequency bus routes.
-EWT was 0.88, which was better than the figure obtained in Q4 2017-18 and an all time best performance.
+EWT was 0.88, which was better than the figure obtained in Q1 2018-19, and the same as the previous quarter, Q4 2018-19.

-Graph 10 - Q1 2009-10 - Q4 2018-19, Excess Wait Time (minutes) on high frequency bus routes
+Graph 10 - Q1 2009-10 - Q1 2019-20, Excess Wait Time (minutes) on high frequency bus routes